Proxy Server List

-The problem is explained on the official YouTube Help page, however YouTube offers no solution to those affected by this restriction.
+The problem is explained on the official Video not available in my country YouTube Help page, however YouTube offers no solution to those affected by this restriction.
 Apparently, either YouTube or the poster of the video had a problem with your country and has decided to block it or only allow a few select countries to view that video.
 Depending on where you live, this could be a major issue with some countries having it worse than others.
 In Germany, for example, most music videos will be blocked due to copyright issues.

 How to bypass YouTube country restrictions?

 Since YouTube uses your IP address to determine your location, a proxy can be used to disguise your location and make it appear that you're connecting from whatever country that specific proxy is located.
 If some YouTube video is only allowed to be viewed by people living in the United States, and you live in Canada, then using a proxy that's located in the United States will make YouTube think that the request is coming from United States.

 In what countries is a YouTube Video blocked?

 So you have found a YouTube video that's blocked in your region, the next step would be to find a proxy that's located in one of the allowed countries where that video can be viewed.
 The problem is that you don't know which countries allow it.
 All you know for certain is that it's definitely blocked in your country.

 A simple guess may work - YouTube videos are rarely blocked for US visitors, so a proxy located in the United States should work in most cases, but sometimes YouTube is stricter than that.
 Some YouTube videos are blocked for the entire world except for a few select countries.